V4Fire/Client/src/components/base/b-router/README.md

 ### Connection API between router and other components

-All components have two accessors for working with the router:
+All components have two accessors for interacting with the router:

-* `router` - the router instance;
+* `router` - the router instance.
 * `route` - the active route object.

 ```